8 Wedding Ceremony Scripts to Borrow & Printables

 Signing of the Ketubah

-The Ketubah is an ancient document and marriage contract documenting the commitment between the couple.
+The Ketubah is an ancient marriage contract that documents the commitment between the couple.
 Typically, the groom signs the contract with the rabbi and two male Jewish witnesses present, along with the bride, in private before the main ceremony begins.

 Officiant: “Please gather around for this ‘ceremony before the ceremony’, the signing of the Ketubah.
 Bride and groom, in this quiet moment before your public wedding ceremony begins, those closest to you are here to witness the signing of the important documents that make this day a remarkable moment for you both.
 As you become legally husband and wife, we delight in your happiness, and we wish you only good things to come as you face life together.
 This beautiful Ketubah has these words for you today, and I ask the groom’s witness [NAME] to read the words.”